islandproblem/islandproblem/essay.md

 In other words — whether these AGIs "intend" this or not — they capture these resources through **complexity**.

 But, critically, AGIs can use these "islands" of resources to defend themselves against other AGIs.
-This becomes extremely likely once AGIs develop beyond human-level capability.
+This becomes extremely likely once AGIs develop beyond the human-level threshold.
 It is then that AGIs become the biggest threat to each other's goals — a far bigger threat than the humans that may try to disable them.

+This competition between AGIs will push them towards "intentional" weaponization of complexity.

 Once autonomous AGIs can build these "islands" then all others must follow.
 This is because this behavior gives them a strong competitive advantage.
 They have far more options to accomplish tasks and outmaneuver other AGIs when they can "think" at a broader scope — one that includes not just the task at hand, but the *surrounding environment*.